-For the American Airlines AAdvantage program, at step 1 you can actually put the award on hold for 72 hours without the miles in your account, minimising any risk in purchasing miles.
+For the American Airlines AAdvantage program, at Step 1 you can actually put the award on hold for up to five days without the miles in your account, minimising any risk in purchasing miles.

 Buy the miles, and call them back to ‘ticket’ the reservation within the hold window, and you’re set.

 Buying points for hotel redemptions is even simpler – you just compare the cash price of the room you would be redeeming your points for, versus the cost of buying the points outright.

 As a general rule, you’ll find deals for buying hotel rewards points in some of the following circumstances:

 - When a city’s hotels are generally expensive

 - During peak periods or event times in cities, when nightly rates for cash bookings go up